Non-Contradiction/convexjlr/original_vignettes/original-vignette.md

 experience on using `convexjlr`, don’t hesitate to contact me:
 <cxl508@psu.edu>.

-Knowledge for convex optimization is not neccessary for using `convexjlr`, but it will help you a lot in formulating convex optimization problems and in using `convexjlr`.
+Knowledge for convex optimization is not necessary for using `convexjlr`, but it will help you a lot in formulating convex optimization problems and in using `convexjlr`.